Sunday, January 12, 2025

 If you're looking for a more structured approach to intention setting, I recommend exploring the "Year Compass" workbook by Rebecca Campbell.
 This workbook provides a comprehensive framework for reflecting on the past year, identifying your core desires, and setting meaningful intentions for the year ahead.

-By shifting your focus from rigid resolutions to flexible intentions and honoring the wisdom of Janus by looking both back and forward, you can approach the new year with a sense of openness, curiosity, and self-compassion.
-Remember that life is a journey, not a race.
-Celebrate your progress, embrace the unexpected, and enjoy the ride.
+By shifting your focus from rigid resolutions to flexible intentions and honoring the wisdom of Janus by looking both back and forward, you can approach the new year with openness, curiosity, and self-compassion.
+Remember that life is a journey, not a race—and you don't walk it alone.
+Celebrate your progress, tend to your connections, and trust that your love and commitment are enough for whatever comes.
+We remain faithful to the work that must be done, together.Working with a spiritual companion can help you deepen your reflection, gain new perspectives, and develop a personalized approach to intention setting.

 No comments: